-Protip Follow the electric lines/lighting poles.
+Tip: Follow the electric lines/lighting poles.
 They act as a route/trail guide on the trek till you reach the muddy trails on the top.

 This is a great place to take a break and catch your breath and obviously turn around and enjoy the lush green expanse below.

-Trek Duration: 80-90 Minutes
+Trek duration: 80-90 minutes

 From here the trail becomes a lot more steeper.
 It is at-least an hour long walk up to the second fort wall.

-Sneha Yadav, Trek Coodrinator at Indiahikes says:
+Sneha Yadav, our Social Media Manage/former Experrience Coodrinator at Indiahikes says:

 These indentations in the rock were probably carved in from the time of Dalavayi Devaraja or before and they are extremely useful in case the trekker is experiencing fatigue or is unable to find a strong grip on the rock.

 As the trail is primarily on granite rock, the shoes you wear should have a really good trip.
-It’s also important for the shoes to be flexible, which is why we recommend wearing running or walking shoes with good grip over the more rigid trekking shoes (which is generally preferred for the Himalayan treks).
+It’s also important for the shoes to be flexible, which is why we recommend wearing running or walking shoes with good grip over the more rigid trekking shoes (which are generally preferred for the Himalayan treks).